fk-csy1018/CSY1018_assignment1/README.md

 styleset that I created for "nav" on my CSS file.

 I am Listing my Links one by one on as linked elements in order to create my Navigation bar.
 Styling was taken from W3Schools.
 Link: http://www.w3schools.com/w3css/w3css_navigation.asp
-I use < br /> to get 1 line down just in order to push my footer on a specific height according to my taste.
+After my list was complete, i added the style on my css in order to make that ordered list appear in 1 line as a navigation bar.
+After that I'm closing the ul tag and the section of it with < /ul > < /div >

+Adding 2 <br /> in order to fix the position of my title 2 pixels lower than the navbar.
-After trying to validate my HTML5 code, i got a warning about the html tag and language, so i changed <html> to <html lang="en"> in order to fix it.
+After trying to validate my HTML5 code, i got a warning about the html tag and language, so i changed < html > to < html lang="en" > in order to fix it.

+Then I am dding some "welcome" text with 2 different sizes.
+1 big for the actual "Welcome" and a smaller one for the descriptive text under my welcoming message.

+I use < br /> to get down the line just in order to push my footer on a specific height according to my taste.
+Then I am Declaring the "Footer" section of my page.
+The static content i need it to have on every page on the bottom.

+Added Horizontal Rule just for the style, to distinguish my main content from the footer.
+And created the class footer on my CSS to add some extra attributes in order to place the HR always on the bottom of the page according to the browser's window.

+Adding the 2 images that link to the W3Schools Validator and adjust their position with the div id="validations" tag, and Using target="_blank" in order to open the 2 links on my footer on a new window of my browser and not exit my page.